-When you provide personal information to us, we may use it for any of the purposes described in this Privacy Notice or as stated at the point of collection (or as obvious from the context of collection), including:
+When you provide personal information to us, we may use it for any of the purposes described in this Privacy Notice or as stated at the point of collection (or as obvious from the context of collection), including to:

-- To manage our practice, statutory returns and legal and regulatory compliance
+- Manage our practice, statutory returns, and legal and regulatory compliance;

-- To monitor and enforce compliance with our Terms of Business
+- Monitor and enforce compliance with our Terms of Business;

-- To manage contracts of employment or for services
+- Manage contracts of employment or for services;

-- To market our services to new and existing contacts (see ‘Marketing’ section below)
+- Market our services to new and existing contacts (see ‘Marketing‘ section below);

-- Any other purposes for which you provided the information to us, including any of the purposes given in the ‘Collection of personal information’ section above, and/or
+- Use for any other purposes for which you provided the information to us, including any of the purposes given in the ‘Collection of personal information’ section above; and/or

 Legal grounds for processing personal information

-- To perform our contractual obligations to you (or taking requested steps before entering into a contract)
+- Perform our contractual obligations to you (or taking requested steps before entering into a contract);

-- To satisfy any legal and regulatory obligations to which we are subject
+- Satisfy any legal and regulatory obligations to which we are subject;

-- To satisfy our legitimate interests (or those of a third party) in the effective delivery of information and services to you and in the effective and lawful operation of our businesses (provided these do not infringe your rights), or
+- Satisfy our legitimate interests (or those of a third party) in the effective delivery of information and services to you and in the effective and lawful operation of our businesses (provided these do not infringe your rights); or

 - (Where no other condition for processing is available) if you have agreed to us processing your personal information.

-If you provide us with any personal data about a third party (including special category data) which is relevant to your relationship with us, for example an employee or beneficiary in relation to your legal matter, we will have a lawful reason to use such information, but you should take care that you are entitled to disclose those personal details to us.
+If you provide us with any personal data about a third party (including special category data) which is relevant to your relationship with us, for example an employee or beneficiary in relation to your legal matter, we will have a lawful basis for processing that information.
+However, you should ensure that you are entitled to disclose those personal details to us before doing so.

 Security of personal information

-We have implemented generally accepted standards of technology and operational security in order to protect personally identifiable information from loss, misuse, alteration or destruction.
-Only authorised persons are provided with access to personally identifiable information we have collected, and such individuals have agreed to maintain the confidentiality of this information.
+We have implemented generally accepted standards of technology and operational security to protect personal data from loss, misuse, alteration, or destruction.
+Only authorised persons who are subject to confidentiality agreements are allowed access to personal data.

 Although we use appropriate security measures once we have received your personal data, the transmission of data over the internet (including by email) is never completely secure.
-We endeavour to protect personal data, but we cannot guarantee the security of data transmitted to or by us.
+We therefore cannot guarantee the security of data transmitted to or by us via email.